INAENTTS/Wormbot_DRL/README.md

   A snake type robot with four links and three rvolute joints.
 Aim is to make the robot to learn how to move in one direction using deep reinforcemt learning.

-# Hardware

-  - Its a pair of three servo motors connected in series.

-  - There motion is restricted in 2 dimensions ( in vertical plane).

 # URDF

   to train the agent using pybullet.
 [URDF_file]()